 When Diplomates in Year 6 apply for the MOC process, they will be notified if they are eligible to participate in the Performance Pathway.
-Those who do not qualify, or those who elect not to participate in the Performance Pathway, must pass the MOC Examination by December 15, 2020.
-Those Diplomates will be required to pay \$175 to cover the administrative costs of preparing the Examination (in addition to paying the test center fee).
+Those who do not qualify, or those who elect not to participate in the Performance Pathway, must pass the Part III MOC Examination by December 15, 2021.
+Those Diplomates will be required to pay \$175 to cover the administrative costs of preparing the Part III MOC Examination (in addition to paying the test center fee).
 This cost is exclusive of the annual \$275 fee to participate in MOC.

 When a Diplomate's application has been approved, information will be sent by email explaining the process to schedule a test at a Pearson VUE test center.
 Reservations at each test center are scheduled on a first-come, first-served basis.
-Physicians are encouraged to schedule their MOC Examinations as soon as possible after receiving the notice of approval.
+Physicians are encouraged to schedule their Part III MOC Examinations as soon as possible after receiving the notice of approval.

-If a Diplomate does not pass the MOC Examination, it may be retaken up to 4 more times during the MOC year.
+If a Diplomate does not pass the Part III MOC Examination, it may be retaken up to 4 more times during the MOC year.
 The original test fee of \$175 covers the costs of all repeat Examinations.
-The last day a repeat Examination can be taken is December 15, 2020.
+The last day a repeat MOC Examination can be taken is December 15, 2021.

-If a Diplomate fails to pass the MOC Part III Examination by December 15, 2020, their certificate will expire.
+If a Diplomate fails to pass the Part III MOC Examination by December 15, 2021, their certificate will expire.
 Diplomates who wish to regain certification must apply through the re-entry process to reinstate their Board certifications.

-In addition to passing the MOC Examination, Diplomates in MOC Year 6 must also complete the Part I Professionalism and Professional Standing; Part II Lifelong Learning and Self-Assessment; and Part IV Improvement in Medical Practice assignments.
+In addition to passing the Part III MOC Examination, Diplomates in MOC Year 6 must also complete the Part I Professionalism and Professional Standing; Part II article-based assessment questions; and Part IV Practice Improvement assignments.

 A practice test is available on the ABOG website at www.abog.org.
-The structure of the MOC Examination can be found in this Bulletin in Appendix A. The ABOG policy about MOC Examinations for Diplomates with disabilities is in Appendix C. See Appendix D for information on Diplomates who are lactating.
+The structure of the Part III MOC Examination can be found in this Bulletin in Appendix A. The ABOG policy about MOC Examinations for Diplomates with disabilities is in Appendix C. See Appendix D for information on Diplomates who are lactating.

-PART IV: IMPROVEMENT IN MEDICAL PRACTICE
+PART IV: PRACTICE IMPROVEMENT

-Improvement in Medical Practice (IMP) contributes to improved patient care through ongoing assessment and improvement in the quality of care in practices, hospitals, health systems, and/or community settings.
+Practice Improvement contributes to improved patient care through ongoing assessment and improvement in the quality of care in practices, hospitals, health systems, and/or community settings.
 This may include activities that result in improved patient or population health outcomes, improved access to health care, improved patient experience (including patient satisfaction), and increased value in the health care system.